russwinch/python_conventions/README.md

 This is my preferred style when writing Python code.

 This advice follows PEP-8 as closely, with some personal preference mixed in when there is room for interpretation.
-As with any conventions, they should be followed consistently but not to the point of impacting readability of code... sometimes you just need a few characters extra over the character limit...
+As with any conventions, they should be followed consistently but not to the point of impacting readability of code.
+*sometimes you just need a few characters extra over the character limit...*

 ## Contents